bartlombardi/consistency-replication-sm1516/README.md

-# Seminary of Consistency and Replication
+# Seminary on Consistency and Replication
-University of Bologna - Information Science
+University of Bologna - Computer Science

 Middleware Systems